JesperHogstedDk/nodejs2025Q2-service/README-Docker.md

 The -p flag (short for --publish) creates a port mapping between the host and the container.
 The -p flag takes a string value in the format of HOST:CONTAINER, where HOST is the address on the host, and CONTAINER is the port on the container.
 The command publishes the container's port 4000 to 127.0.0.1:4000 (localhost:4000) on the host.
 Without the port mapping, you wouldn't be able to access the application from the host.

 ### Stop the container (and delete it)
-Get the container-id of the contaioner
+Get the container-id of the container
 ```CMD
 docker ps
 ```